 Many treatment options are available to those suffering from IC.
 Ozone therapy, in particular, is showing great promise for this condition.
 Many patients with IC obtain long-term pain relief when treated with ozone.
 Ozone has an anti-inflammatory effect by decreasing mast-cell activity.
 It kills bacteria and activates the immune cells within the bladder lining improving their health.
 Damaged cells replace themselves more quickly when stimulated with ozone.

-Finding appropriate treatment options will likely involve much trial and error.
+Finding appropriate options will likely involve much trial and error.
 Hopefully, with persistence, relief can be found.
-The best approach is a combination of treatments.
+The best approach is a combination of therapies.

 Do you, or a someone you know, have interstitial cystitis?
 Let me know in the comments:)